saidvandeklundert/go/interfaces.md

 	fmt.Println("zzzzzzzzzzzzzzzzzzzz")
 }
 ```
 We can see there was no explicit declaration of intent and no syntax involved here whatsoever.
-The interface was implemented imlicitly through the definition of the methods on the type `SoftSpokenPerson`.
+The interface was implemented imlicitly through the definition of the interface methods on the type `SoftSpokenPerson`.
+Through that definition, we `satisfied` the interface.

 Let's use the interfaces: